jonnor/projects/introspectable-computing/dataviz/README.md

 [An Approach for Embedded Software Generation Based in Declarative Alloy Models](http://www.lume.ufrgs.br/bitstream/handle/10183/22812/000740300.pdf).
 Models are developed in Alloy, and then Java is generated, and JVM bytecode runs on the embedded target.
 A model+generation pattern is implemented for finite state machines.

+To review

+* Model Building in Mathematical Programming, H. PAUL WILLIAMS

 ### Prerequisites